iambro/html-page/README.md

 * [Live page](#live-page)

 ## General info
 This project is a recruitment task.
 Simple webpage containing elements according to task scheme.
+The layout works till width 774px.
+Below this width, boxes are fitted in "mobile-way".

 ## Technologies
 Project is created with: